Elevation: 4,901 ft

 Turn off ID-78 onto Old Highway 45 and follow this paved road south for 1.0 mile.
 Then turn left onto BLM Road #R430 and follow it for 1.5 miles.
 Finally, turn right onto BLM Road #R341 and follow this road for 2.8 miles to a fence line.
 Just before reaching the fence, the road crosses a small drainage that will have water in it during the Spring.
 The road makes a hard right after it goes through the fence and then leads south up Moores Creek.
 The road eventually crosses Moores Creek.
 You will need a 4WD to get through this rough crossing.

-Class 2.
-Once you are on the west side of the peak you can ascend any place that you like.
-We followed the drainage that runs up to the pass between Federal Butte and Peak 5591 and then ascended the broad south ridge to the top.
+Once you are on the west side of the peak, you can ascend any place that you like.
+We followed the drainage that runs up to the pass between Federal Butte and Peak 5591.
+Then we ascended the broad south ridge to the summit.
 We reached the summit in 1.4 mikes with 900 feet of elevation gain.